PhilipMur/Serial-Comm-Tester/README.md

 This is licensed under the GPL-V2 as to keep any versions of this OPEN-SOURCED and maybe grow into a bigger more comprehensive program and keep it free for all to use and modify as alot of programs like this exspect payment.

-Current working Software can be downloaded here  [Serial-Comm-Tester](https://goo.gl/1C23rv)
+Current working Software can be downloaded here  [Serial-Comm-Tester Download](https://goo.gl/1C23rv)

 ******************** Features ***********************